canonical/terraform-provider-maas/DEVELOPMENT.md

    1. Run `terraform apply` to apply the changes.
 These should be reflected in the MAAS environment.
    1. Run `terraform destroy` to destroy the resources.

+## Testing

+- Run the unit tests with:
+    ```bash
+    make test
+    ```
+- Run the unit tests and terraform acceptance tests with:
+    ```bash
+    export TF_ACC=1
+    make test
+    ```
+    Note that you may need to specify a specific machine or fabric to test against as other environment variables.
+-

 ## Getting Help

 Open an issue for bugs or feature requests.